cloneforyou/business-link/README.txt

 I've thought it an idea to update this when a section is completed to show progression.

+05 Feb 17 : Starting-up > Business structures > Legal Structures: the basics
+			Starting up > Business structures > Set up a social enterprise Buy or sell a business > top-level pages
+03 Feb 17 : Updated packages.
+Added line breaks instead of graphics in print/email include.
-31 Dec 16 : Starting up > Name your business
+			Buy or sell a business > Floating on the stock market Buy or sell a business > Considering selling a business 31 Dec 16 : Starting up > Name your business
 27 Dec 16 : Starting up > Business Structures
 23 Dec 16 : Starting up > Choose and set up your workplace > Starting a business